skvamme/command-line-compass/README.md

 # command-line-compass
 Ubuntu Touch @UBports based cl compass.
 Tested on BQ Aquaris E4.5 aka "kirillin".
-It is running in my version of atlast Forth. https://github.com/skvamme/atlast Compile atlast on a raspberry pi and copy over to phablet directory on the mobile using e. g. scp
+It is running in my version of atlast Forth. https://github.com/skvamme/atlast Compile atlast on a raspberry pi and copy over to phablet directory on the mobile using e.g. scp

+If you are new to Forth I recommend reading this great book by Leo Brodie http://home.iae.nl/users/mhx/sf.html

 The compass has man overboard functionality.
 Current location can be saved and later you can get distance and bearing to that saved place.